-7. VISIBILITY OF THE PROPOSED DEVELOPMENT
+6. VISIBILITY OF THE PROPOSED DEVELOPMENT

-7.1 Zone of visual influence
+6.1 Zone of visual influence

 The geographical area from which the proposed development will theoretically be visible, or probable view catchment, is dictated by topography.
-Theoretically, the development site could be seen from surrounding areas.
+Theoretically, the development site could be seen from all surrounding areas.
 However, distance, developments, houses and vegetation will reduce the actual view catchment that the proposed development site will have, to a much smaller area (zone of visual influence).

-Based on the information gathered from the various observer locations the zone of visual influence was determined for the preferred development layout (Figure 10).
-It spans an area of approximately 0.4 km south, 0.06 km west, 0.4 km north and 2.2 km to the east.
+Based on the information gathered from the various observer locations the zone of visual influence was determined for the development (Figure 10).
+It spans an area of approximately 0.4 km south, 0.2 km west, 3.2 km north and 2.1 km to the east.
 According to the specific criteria for visual impact assessments, the visibility of the site is local, being visible from an area less than 5km away.